 How will MDOT maintain traffic during construction?

-At this time we expect to maintain one lane of M-32 traffic in each direction at all times, though M-32 will likely need to be closed and detoured for brief periods when the I-75 bridges are demolished, and when the new bridge beams are installed.
+At this time, we expect to maintain one lane of M-32 traffic in each direction at all times, though M-32 will likely need to be closed and detoured at times when the I-75 bridges are demolished, and when the new bridge beams are installed.
 We also expect to keep at least one lane of I-75 open in each direction, though freeway traffic may be detoured at times using the on- and off-ramps.
-As with the construction schedule, a plan to maintain traffic will be set once MDOT hires the project contractor.
+As with the construction schedule, a plan to maintain traffic will be established as the plan development process progresses.

 -